oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   b.
 Click **Create Policy**.

-  c.
-Provide a name for your Policy, e.g. **Image\_Classification\_Policy**
+  c. **Name**: Provide a name for your Policy, e.g. **Image\_Classification\_Policy**

-  d.
-Provide a description for your Policy, e.g. *Policy for image classification OCW23 LiveLab*
+  d. **Description**: Provide a description for your Policy, e.g. *Policy for image classification OCW23 LiveLab*

-  e.
-Let the policy remain scoped at the root-level compartment.
+  e. **Compartment**: Ensure that the policy is scoped at the root-level compartment.
 Click the toggle switch labeled **Show manual editor** to enable entry of free-form text into a text field.
 You will use this text field to build your Policy logic.

   f.
-Copy and paste the following statements into the Policy Builder editor.
+Toggle the **Show manual editor** switch.
+Then, copy and paste the following statements into the Policy Builder editor.
 Replace the placeholder value **&ltcompartment OCID&gt** with your own compartment OCID from your notepad.
       ```
       <copy>Allow dynamic-group Image_Classification_Dynamic_Group to read buckets in compartment id <compartment OCID>
       Allow dynamic-group Image_Classification_Dynamic_Group to read objects in compartment id <compartment OCID>